Phylogenetic nomenclature

 The clade shown by the dashed lines in each figure is specified by the ancestor X. Using the hypothesis that the relationships are as in the left tree diagram, the clade includes X, A, B and C. Using the hypothesis that the relationships are as in the right tree diagram, the clade includes X, A and B.

-Phylogenetic nomenclature is a method of nomenclature for taxa in biology that uses phylogenetic definitions for taxon names.
+Phylogenetic nomenclature (sometimes called cladistic nomenclature) is a method of nomenclature for taxa in biology that uses phylogenetic definitions for taxon names.
+Phylogenetic nomenclature assigns names to clades, groups consisting solely of an ancestor and all its descendants.
 This contrasts with the traditional method, by which taxon names are defined by a type, which can be a specimen or a taxon of lower rank, and a description in words.
 Phylogenetic nomenclature is regulated currently by the International Code of Phylogenetic Nomenclature (PhyloCode).

 Definitions

 Phylogenetic nomenclature associates names with clades, groups consisting of an ancestor and all its descendants.
 Such groups are said to be monophyletic.
 There are slightly different methods of specifying the ancestor, which are discussed below.
 Once the ancestor is specified, the meaning of the name is fixed: the ancestor and all organisms which are its descendants are included in the taxon named.
 Listing all these organisms (i.e. providing a full circumscription) requires the complete phylogenetic tree to be known.
 In practice, there are almost always one or more hypotheses as to the correct relationship.
 Different hypotheses result in different organisms being thought to be included in the named taxon, but application to the name in the context of various phylogenies generally remains unambiguous.
 Possible exceptions occur for apomorphy-based definitions, when optimization of the defining apomorphy is ambiguous.